Patti Goldman is a senior attorney in the Northwest regional office in Seattle, WA.

 In 2000, the Seattle Times identified her as an up-and-coming leader, in 2007, she was given the woman of the year award by the Seattle University Women's Law Caucus, and Washington Law and Politics named her a SuperLawyer beginning in 2006.

-For a decade prior to joining Earthjustice, Patti worked for Public Citizen Litigation Group.
+For a decade prior to joining Earthjustice, Patti worked as a staff attorney for Public Citizen Litigation Group, where her practice included pesticide safety, governmental accountability, a wide range of health and constitutional issues, and Supreme Court litigation.
 In 1983, she graduated from University of Wisconsin Law School magna cum laude and Order of the Coif, where she served as editor in chief of the Wisconsin Law Review.
-After graduating, she clerked for a federal district judge and worked on women's civil rights litigation through a Georgetown University Law School fellowship.
+After graduating, she clerked for Federal District Judge Barbara Crabb and worked on women's civil rights litigation at National Women’s Law Center through a Georgetown University Law School fellowship.

 Earthjustice is the premier nonprofit environmental law organization.
 We wield the power of law and the strength of partnership to protect people’s health, to preserve magnificent places and wildlife, to advance clean energy, and to combat climate change.
 We are here because the earth needs a good lawyer.